mattweirick/mattweirick.github.io/_posts/2022-04-01-call-for-chapters-training-library-instructors.md

 # Call for Chapter Proposals

-These edited volumes will present case studies for training library school students or student workers to provide instruction.
+These edited volumes will present case studies for training library school students, student workers, and early-career librarians to provide instruction.
 Each chapter should provide background and context for the case and include relevant and specific information that a colleague would need to initiate a similar program, course, collaboration, etc. Chapters will be separated into two volumes, which will include sections for (1) theory, practice, and need, (2) case studies, and (3) learner reflections and perspectives.
-Case studies will likely be separated into those that discuss a particular program, course, or approach to training and those that discuss partnering or collaborating to engage learners in practical teaching experiences.
+Case studies will likely be separated into those that discuss a particular program, course, or approach to training and those that discuss partnering or collaborating to engage learners in practical teaching experiences (though some cases may also do both).

 ## Chapters related to theory, practice, and need may take any of the following approaches or others as relevant:

 - a review of current literature on library school programs and curricula or on-the-job training in libraries
-- an overview of the need for and value of peer-to-peer teaching & learning initiatives in libraries perhaps as related to other peer-to-peer library services
+- an overview of the need for and value of peer-to-peer teaching & learning initiatives in libraries perhaps as related to other peer-to-peer library or university services
 - a content analysis of job ads
 - a content analysis of LIS syllabi
 - an analysis of current LIS program offerings
+- a review of the literature on job ads, LIS syllabi, and/or LIS program offerings
 - a survey of recent library school graduates or early-career librarians about how prepared they felt to do library instruction or what preparation they received in library school or on the job

 ## A few potential ideas for case studies are provided below:

-- a practice or workflow for student workers or library school students to shadow librarians providing instruction
+- a practice or workflow for student workers, library school students, or early career librarians to shadow librarians providing instruction
 - an in-house training program for student workers and/or early-career librarians to learn about teaching & learning
+- a community of practice or reflective practice for giving and receiving feedback about library instruction
 - a course or curriculum in a graduate program dedicated to teaching & learning, user education, information literacy, library instruction, etc.
 - a collaboration between a faculty member and a library or librarians to provide hands-on experience providing library instruction in any library setting
 - a professional development program or other training opportunity that introduces people to concepts related to teaching & learning, information literacy, etc.